ramanshrivastava/navigation_rl/README.md

 The task is episodic, and in order to solve the environment, the agent must get an average score of +13 over 100 consecutive episodes.

 ## Getting Started:
-The README has instructions for installing dependencies or downloading needed files.

-### Setting up the python environment
+### Setting up the python environment and installing dependencies
  1. Create (and activate) a new environment with Python 3.6.

    - Linux or Mac: